D8-X/d8x-cli/README.md

 Setup includes provisioning resources on supported cloud providers, configuring servers, deploying swarm cluster and individual services.

-For more information check and usage out the `d8x help` command.

 ## Building From Source